DSchau/gatsby-training/README.md

 We use a yarn workspace (to minimize duplicate dependencies and quicker installation times!), so installation is as simple as:

-1. Clone this repo
+1. Fork this repo (so you can commit your changes!)
+1. Clone your fork
-2. Run `yarn` in the root of the repo
+2. Run `yarn` in the root of your repo

 All examples (in the `examples/` directory) will now have their dependencies installed.
 When working with an example, run `cd examples/{EXAMPLE_HERE}` and use commands as you would normally, e.g. `yarn start`, `yarn build`, etc.